bspy.spline

 Parameters

-• epsilon (float, optional): Tolerance for root precision.
+, optional): Tolerance for root precision.
 The root will be within epsilon of the actual root.
-The default is the machine epsilon.
+The default is the machine epsilon. - initialScale (array-like, optional): The initial scale of each dependent variable (as opposed to the current scale of the spline, which may have been normalized).
+The default is an array of ones (size nDep).

 Returns